 When acting as an Executor it’s important to be aware of potential Capital Gains Tax issues when selling the deceased person’s assets, also known as ‘disposing of assets’.
+The following information applies in England and Wales.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.